MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-Calculation-on-Journals-where-Services-paid-directly-through-CashBank.md

 GST calculation process has been explained in this document.

-## Create a General Journal or a Bank or Cash Payment Voucher
+## Create a general journal or a bank or cash payment voucher

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal**, and then choose the related link.
 2. Select **G/L Account** in account type and **G/L Account** or **Bank Account** in balancing account type, and then select the cash or bank accounts.